Recycling after Christmas

 Electrical items can't be recycled

-- Christmas tree lights, cables and other electrical items should be taken to your local recycling centre
+- Christmas tree lights, cables and other electrical items should be taken to your local tip / recycling centre

-- Batteries should not be put in any of your bins.
-They should be taken to recycling centres, most supermarkets or recycling shops.
+- Batteries should not be placed in any of your bins.
+They can be taken to tips/ recycling centres, most supermarkets and recycling shops.

 Tips (recycling centres)

-Any items that you can't fit in your bins can be taken to a tip (recycling centre).
+Any items that you can't fit in your bins can be taken to a tip / recycling centre.
+Get more information on tips / recycling centres, including locations.

 Recycling and zero carbon